marcelaUlicna/event-calendar/README.md

 # Event Calendar
 Event Calendar - TypeScript plugin

-*In progress*

 Demo and documentation are published at http://marcelaulicna.github.io/event-calendar .

-An event-calendar plugin provides simple and well-arranged calendar view with custom events and messages for users colleagues or for himself.
+An event-calendar plugin provides simple and well-arranged calendar view with custom events and messages for user's colleagues or for himself.
+It shows all year calendar divided after months.
+Selecting dates is managed by clicking and dragging the day number on this schedule, after releasing the mouse button additional informations can be written in modal dialog.
+Plugin also supports connection to server, for example for saving events to database.

 ## How to install